qdrant/landing_page/qdrant-landing/content/documentation/common-errors.md

 Please note, the command should be executed before you run Qdrant server.

-## Collection status is always yellow
+## Collection status always yellow

 *Available as of v1.5.0*